ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 The new version should now be working.
 Test it on your development site to make sure that logging in and out of the site is working.

+!!! warning
-**NOTE: Do not uninstall the cas module found in ucberkeley_cas folder.** (By "uninstall" we mean "run the Drupal uninstall process at /admin/modules/uninstall.)
+    **Do not uninstall the cas module found in ucberkeley_cas folder.** (By "uninstall" we mean "run the Drupal uninstall process at /admin/modules/uninstall.)
 Doing this can cause problems with your existing CAS users.

 ## Upgrading from legacy ucb\_cas 1.x to ucberkeley\_cas 2.x